Fathollah Minbashian

 Fathollah Minbashian (7 August 1916 – 5 July 2007) was an Iranian general.
-He served in the Iranian army from 1938 to 1972, reaching the rank of four-star general as Commander of the Imperial Iranian Ground Forces (1969–1972), during the reign of Shah Mohammed Reza Pahlavi.
+He served in the Iranian army from 1938 to 1972, reaching the rank of four-star general as Commander of the Imperial Iranian Ground Forces (1969–1972), during the reign of Shah Mohammad Reza Pahlavi.

 Family

 Fathollah Minbashian came from a family of military musicians, who contributed to the emergence of classical music in Iran.
 His grandfather Gholam Reza Minbashian (Salar Mo'azez) was a pioneer in the history of classical Western music in Iran.
 He is recognised as the first Iranian to have received an education in classical music, and to have studied music abroad, and whose work was published in Europe.
 He was also the first Iranian to have taught classical music in Iran, and he created Iran's first string orchestra.
 Among other compositions, Gholam Reza Minbashian wrote the music of the national anthem of Iran's Constitutionalist Revolution, entitled "Sublime State of Iran" (Dowlat-e 'Aliyye-ye Irān - دولت علیّه ایران).
 Fathollah Minbashian's father, Nasrollah Minbashian, entered the Saint Petersburg Conservatory at 13, for a period of seven years.
 On returning to Iran, he joined the Persian Cossack Brigade, in which he served throughout is career, finally reaching the rank of Brigadier General.
 Nasrollah succeeded his father (Gholam Reza) at the head of the army's musical orchestra, while also directing its music school.
 Nasrollah Minbashian held these posts until 1935, while teaching several instruments which he had mastered: the piano, the violin, the cello.
 Fathollah Minbashian's uncle Gholam-Hossein Minbashian (1907–1980) studied at the Stern Conservatory in Berlin and Geneva.
 He was a pupil of Robert Mendelsohn.
 On returning to Iran in 1932, he joined the Military Academy, and took on the directorship of the music conservatory music in 1934.
 He founded and directed Iran's first symphony orchestra, the "Baladieh" orchestra, the Tehran Symphony Orchestra.